 Those interested in more details are welcome to contact me.

 Have a great year.
-A year of creativity and flight.

 The schools are:

-Yad Mordechai in Bat-Yam, run by Avivit Misterial, that teaches entrepreneurial forethought.
+The Yad Mordechai in Bat-Yam, run by Avivit Misterial, that teaches entrepreneurial forethought.

-This very special event was named Hackathon - a one mind initiative a name that expresses entrepreneurial thought shared by students from different schools across the state.
+This very special event was named "Hackathon - a one mind initiative."
+The name expresses the entrepreneurial thinking shared by students from different schools across Israel.

-The subjects defined for initiative idea hashing were: technological initiatives - patent invention, school initiatives, social initiatives, ecological/environmental initiatives, and initiatives on the other subject was me, Galit Zamler.
-Every subject was given a color.
+The subjects defined for initiative idea hashing were: technological initiatives - patent inventions, school initiatives, social initiatives, ecological/environmental initiatives, and initiatives on "The Other is Me."

 A detailed schedule was planned for the first day of the Hackathon, which included: